 We believe that by far the best way to understand what something tastes like - is to taste it.
 We also know that as soon as a suggestion is made as to the flavour of a product, your perception of how it tastes will be influenced by that.
 For this reason, we prefer not to tell you what the product tastes like and trust that you can decide that for yourselves.
 Besides - everybody tastes things differently.
 Bitterness is particularly so.
 There are bittering compounds that some people can’t detect at all while others will detect them strongly.
 Stating IBU’s - might give you a theoretical bittering level - but in reality - and is often - quite misleading.

 Hops - We use a lot of Wakatu - especially in the Golden Goose.
 An older variety based on the Hallertau strain, which makes for a nicely balanced beer.
 Pacific Gem is used for up front bittering in several beers.
 Riwaka , Motueka Nelson Sauvin for a bit of ‘fruit’.
+The new wonder baby on the block - Nectaron - is also finding it’s place in the play pen.
 We also grow our own hops which we call ‘Onekaka’ - these are used in most of our beers to provide a filter bed to help clarify the wort as it drains from the kettle

-Malts - 100% Gladfield, grown and malted by Doug and Gabbi and their team down at Dunsandal - mid Canturbury.
+Malts - 100% Gladfield, grown and malted by Doug and Gabbi and their great team down at Dunsandal - mid Canturbury.
 Pilsner makes up the bulk, colour and body from various special malts roasted in ‘Gabriella’

 Yeasts - Ale - US-05 and US-05 (T-58 in the strong ones) Lagers - W-35/70